leonshting/cpp-tool-every-week/README.md

 # C++ Tool or Algorithm Every Week

 Will see how I'll manage to comply

+1. JPEG Decoder